Anju0392/COVID-19-EHR-Challenge/README.md

 ### Findings & Result
 The developed a Naïve Bayes model on a selected subset of data from the various clinical measures data available from the synthetic EHR database results in an accuracy of 0.8949 on synthetic data.

+A full link to the report is avilable in the given google drive link https://drive.google.com/drive/folders/1p50Jii16MjBo3U31C6SLu_5INtXn67mG?usp=sharing.